cloudmaven/documentation/pages/acs/acs_geoserver.md

 ## CC*IIE Remarks

 ### Objective and Approach
 The objective of this project is to demonstrate how researchers can collaborate and share geospatial data by using available open-source tools.
 We use two complementary technologies in this prototype: Geoserver and Leaflet.
 Geoserver is an open-source map server that can provide geospatial data in a number of possible formats via query/retrieval from an internal database.
-Leaflet is more properly 'leaflet.js', an open-source javacript library for creating interactive maps where content is provided on the fly by OpenStreetMap, an online map tile resource.
+Leaflet is more properly known as 'leaflet.js', an open-source javacript library for creating interactive maps where content is provided on the fly by OpenStreetMap, an online map tile resource.

 ### Solution
 The steps to installing your own Geoserver are outlined below.
 We have also created Amazon Machine Images (AMI) that you can use to spin up your own Geoserver instance on AWS.